 Breath is quite literally our life force– it nourishes us and keeps us alive.
-You may think that you already know the in’s and out’s of breathing (pun intended,) but from a Physical Therapy perspective, we often find that poor breathing contributes to abnormal mechanics, stiffness, tension, anxiety and pain.
+You may think that you already know the in’s and out’s of breathing (pun intended,) but inefficient breathing is widespread and contributes to abnormal mechanics, stiffness, tension, anxiety and pain.
 Research shows that Yogic breathing can improve pulmonary function, blood pressure, fatigue, cognitive function, anxiety and stress.
 This workshop will highlight breath physiology and pranayama techniques as they relate to one’s ability to:

 - calm or excite the central nervous system, depending on the breath technique (pranayama) used

 - improve posture/alignment and the ability to activate core muscles to improve support for joints and balance

 - improve mobility throughout the thoracic spine and rib cage, thus reducing abnormal wear and at the low back, neck, and shoulder

 Changing the Pain Game– Neuroscience, Mindfulness and iRest Yoga Nidra

 iRest is a form of guided meditation that was developed by yogic scholar and clinical psychotherapist Richard Miller, Ph.D., who is a co-founder of the International Association of Yoga Therapists.
 In clinical research trials, iRest has been shown to significantly reduce symptoms of chronic pain, anxiety, insomnia, post-traumatic stress, trauma, and addiction.
 Catherine has found it to be an incredibly transformative practice that informs her work in the clinic and as a yoga therapist.
 This workshop includes: